rojaence/movie-app-angular/README.md

 ## Overview

 This app is a client for my [MovieAppApi](https://github.com/rojaence/MovieAppApi.git) project.
-An alternative version of [movie-app](https://github.com/rojaence/movie-app.git) (react) using Angular 17, SSR and @angular/localize to internationalization.
+It's an alternative version to [movie-app](https://github.com/rojaence/movie-app.git) (react)

+Coded with Angular 17, SSR and @angular/localize to Internationalization

 ## Requirements